astrotuna201/ntf/README.md

 ## Design Goals
 * Optimal defaults for all configuration parameters so the user can have a good experience with no upfront training or special effort
 * Simplified local and remote compute device management for more sophisticated applications
-* A single uniform data representation that is used on both the application thread in “Swift space”, and transparently used on local and remote accelerators.
+* A single uniform data representation that is used on both the application thread, and transparently used on local and remote accelerators.
 * Minimal memory consumption and zero copy capability API variants for “careful” designs
 * Convenient expression composition for “casual” prototype designs
 * Transparent asynchronous execution model to minimize device stalling and efficiently use collections of devices with continuously variable latencies, both local and remote.